 “One of our Community Managers that I hired has 30,000 Instagram followers because she does incredible nail art.
 That made sense for her to put on her resume because she had built a following and it was creative and applicable to the position of Community Manager.”

-If you’re applying for a creative role and your social profiles start to take up too much space on your resume, Brian has you covered.
+Brian is the perfect solution if you’re running out of room on your resume to list all your creative social media profiles.
 “A good way to save space on your resume is to grab yourname.me and put all your social profiles on there,” he says.
 “If you’re looking at 12 profiles on a resume, that can be difficult, especially when you’re trying to get down to one page.”

-Of course, I don’t imagine that any of your social media accounts include anything this awful, but it’s too wild a story not to share: “It amazes me what people are sharing,” Brian says.
+While I hope that none of your social media accounts have anything as bad as this, it’s still a story worth sharing: “It amazes me what people are sharing,” Brian says.
 “I had someone apply to a position at Likeable with a Tumblr in his portfolio.
-So I pull it up and I’m thinking maybe he’s a photographer because he has pictures of girls and outdoor scenes, but as I scrolled down I literally saw hardcore porn.”
+So I pull it up and I’m thinking maybe he’s a photographer because he has pictures of girls and outdoor scenes, but as I scrolled down I saw hardcore porn.”

 Because as Brian half-jokingly says, “If you can’t be found on the internet, you don’t exist.”